cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 ### Backwards Compatibility

-This ADR introduces new proto message types, add field for extension snapshotters to snapshot `Manager`, add new function signatures `SnapshotFormat()`, `SupportedFormats()` to `Snapshotter` interface and add new `ExtensionSnapshotter` interface, so this is not backwards compatible.
+This ADR introduces new proto message types, add an `extensions` field in snapshot `Manager`, and add new `ExtensionSnapshotter` interface, so this is not backwards compatible if we have extensions.

+But for applications that does not have the state data outside of the IAVL tree for any module, the snapshot stream is backwards-compatible.

 ### Positive